Double-crested cormorant

 In Minnesota, if cormorants are documented to be causing damage to private property or public resources, or to be a human health and safety concern, one or more of the following agencies has authority to alleviate these problems, as explained below:

-What kinds of regulatory tools can be used to address cormorant damage or conflicts with human interests?
+What types of regulatory tools can be used to address cormorant damage or conflicts with human interests?

 Depredation Permits.
+Under the Migratory Bird Treaty Act no take of cormorants is allowed without a permit from the USFWS.
 Depredation permits may be issued to alleviate damage to private property (such as vegetation or stocked fish on private property) and risks to human health and safety.
-Before a permit application can be considered, the permit applicant must consult with the USDA Wildlife Services (WS) office and WS will assess the situation and document on WS Form 37 the damages, non-lethal options for addressing them and, if non-lethal approaches are insufficient, recommend an appropriate level of take of birds, eggs, or active nests.
-The USFWS then considers the permit application and WS Form 37 before deciding whether or not to issue a depredation permit.
+Before a permit application can be considered, the permit applicant must consult with the USDA Wildlife Services (WS) office.
+The WS will assess the situation and on the WS Form 37, they will document the damages and non-lethal options for addressing them and, if non-lethal approaches are insufficient, recommend an appropriate level of take of birds, eggs, or active nests.
+The USFWS then considers the permit application and WS Form 37 before deciding whether to issue a depredation permit.
 In some cases, the USFWS may require that WS does the control work (at the landowner’s expense) to minimize the likelihood that it will affect other birds that co-occur with the cormorants.
-From 2008 to 2010, an average of 920 cormorants were taken annually under depredation permits in Minnesota.

 Harassment.
 Federal law does not prohibit the harassment of cormorants unless it causes the death of adults or the death of eggs or young at their nests.
 Additionally, harassment may not cause the death of adults, eggs, or young of any other bird species that might nest or roost near cormorants.
 Minnesota state law prohibits chasing or killing cormorants and other wild animals by persons using motor vehicles, including boats and personal watercraft.
 (Minnesota Statutes 97B.091 and 97A.015 Subd.
 32).

-All bird species that nest or roost near cormorants are protected by the Migratory Bird Treaty Act?
+Are all bird species that nest or roost near cormorants protected by the Migratory Bird Treaty Act?

 Could high populations of cormorants damage the attraction of an area as a tourism destination?

-The Minnesota DNR Nongame Wildlife Program responded to the requests of the Hutchinson Bird Club in 2006 because the DOT Pigeon Lake Overlook on TH 15 north of Hutchinson had become obscured by trees.
-Travelers could no longer stop to view the colony of American white pelicans, DCCOs, great blue herons, and great egrets nesting on the island.
-This is the best and most accessible spot for viewing nesting pelicans and cormorants in Minnesota.
-The DNR had Conservation Corps Minnesota workers spend two days clearing brush and trees at the site so people could see and enjoy this wildlife spectacle.
+For example, the Minnesota DNR Nongame Wildlife Program responded to requests from the Hutchinson Bird Club in 2006 because the Department of Transportation Pigeon Lake Overlook on Trunk Highway 15 north of Hutchinson had become obscured by trees.
+Travelers could no longer stop to view the colony of American white pelicans, cormorants, great blue herons, and great egrets nesting on the island.
+This site is one of the best and most accessible spots for viewing nesting pelicans and cormorants in Minnesota.
+The DNR had Conservation Corps Minnesota workers clear brush and trees at the site so people could see and enjoy this wildlife spectacle.

 For further information:

 • Wires, L.R., K.V.
 Haws, and F.J.
 Cuthbert.
 2005.
-The Double-crested Cormorant and American White Pelican in Minnesota: a statewide status assessment.
-Final report submitted to the Nongame Wildlife Program.
-28 pp. State Wildlife Grants Program final report
+The Double-crested Cormorant and American White Pelican in Minnesota: a statewide status assessment. submitted to the Nongame Wildlife Program.
+28 pp. State Wildlife Grants Program final report.

 • Wires, L.R., F.J.
 Cuthbert and D. Hamilton.
 2011.
-The American White Pelican and Double-crested Cormorant in Minnesota in 2010: Distribution, abundance and population change.
+The American White Pelican and Double-crested Cormorant in Minnesota in 2010: Distribution, abundance, and population change.
 Final report submitted to the Nongame Wildlife program.
 28 pp. State Wildlife Grants Program final report.
+Final report.

 • Wires, L. R., and Cuthbert, F. J. Minnesota Fish Producers Report on Losses to Birds.
 4 pp. 2004.
 (A20)